PaperMC/Velocity/README.md

 * High performance: handle thousands of players on one proxy.
 * Flexible API built for mass-scale Minecraft.
 * Licensed under the MIT license.
+* First-class support for Paper, Sponge, and Forge.
+(Other implementations may work, but we make every endeavor to support these server implementations specifically.)

 ## Status